kennyhyun/kennyhyun.github.com/_i18n/en/_posts/2020-09-10-windows-development-environment.markdown

 #### Setting DISPLAY env variable

 You will also need to set DISPLAY env var in the WSL side.
+Because the host network address is not fixed, you might need to run the following before you use.
+Save the following to like `~/setDisplay` and run `source ~/setDisplay` or jusr `. ~/setDisplay`.

 ```sh
 $ export DISPLAY=$(awk '/nameserver / {print $2; exit}' /etc/resolv.conf 2>/dev/null):0